You’re entitled to redundancy pay if you have a contract and have worked continuously for your employer for 2 years

 If your employer does not pay you

 If you don’t get your redundancy pay you need to:

-- Write to your employer as soon as you think you should have been paid – this could be after your last day of work, once you've had your last wage payment or the date your employer agreed to pay you.
+- Write to your employer as soon as you think you should have been paid – normally your last day or a date soon after if you both agreed, for example your final pay

 - Tell them what you’re entitled to and include any evidence to back it up, for example a letter confirming your first day at work for them or email confirming a recent pay increase.

 Contact Acas if you still don’t get paid after writing to your employer.
 They can find out if your employer will agree to early conciliation – a way to resolve disputes without going to an employment tribunal.